Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Typical Scenarios and Evaluation Metrics

 \subsubsection{Satellite Communications}

-In satellite communication scenarios, two key applications emerge: remote sensing image downlink and satellite internet data services \cite{3gpp_TR22_870_v030_2025}.
-However, the transmission of these systems is constrained by highly dynamic, resource-limited, and severely fading satellite-ground channels.
-SemCom addresses these challenges by JSCC and enabling semantic compression of images, videos, and task features, thereby reducing transmission redundancy and lowering bandwidth consumption.
-For instance, in response to high-data-rate requests, the system can perform real-time semantic analysis to extract critical information, such as facial expressions, key infrastructure elements, or emergency risk events, from video streams.
-This ensures that mission-critical content is preserved even under aggressive compression.
+In satellite communication scenarios, three key applications emerge: remote sensing image downlink, voice call, and satellite internet data services \cite{3gpp_TR22_870_v030_2025}.
+However, transmissions in satellite scenarios are constrained by highly dynamic, resource-limited, and severely fading satellite–ground channels.
+SemCom addresses these challenges by JSCC and enabling semantic compression of images, videos, audio, and task features, thereby reducing transmission redundancy and lowering bandwidth consumption.
+For instance, in response to high-data-rate requests, the system can perform real-time semantic analysis to extract critical information, such as key infrastructure elements, or emergency risk events, from videos and images.
+This ensures that task-relevant content can be preserved even under ultra-high compression, making it well suited to the resource-constrained transmission conditions in satellite communications.